 Let’s talk about digital activities – specifically, free digital math activities!
-Maneuvering the Middle has digital math activities for 6th grade, 7th grade, 8th grade, and soon Algebra 1.
+Maneuvering the Middle has digital math activities for 6th grade, 7th grade, 8th grade, and Algebra 1.
 Let’s talk about what digital activities are, why we love them, and some ideas on how you can use them.
 Most importantly, you can try them out in your classroom with a freebie down below!

 What is a digital math activity?